 So, what does your business need?

 You may want your very first hire to be a part-time assistant.
 Look for someone who is a jack-of-all-trades, eager to learn new skills, and with a strong work ethic.
-You’ll sleep better knowing you’ve got someone in the trenches with you that you can rely on.
+You’ll sleep better knowing you’ve got someone you can rely on in the trenches with you.

 The legal stuff